reireynoso/block-flix-lab/README.md

 **It might help to first draw out the component hierarchy** **Notice that some parts of state in App.js is provided.
-You may need to add more to keep track of other features**
+You may need to add more to keep track of other features** **Also, there are a combination of functional and class components.
+Feel free to convert but it is advisable to get comfortable with both**

 * Fetch the data from http://localhost:4000/items
 * Render each item with the `ItemCard` component.